 Figure: Histogram drawn with Draw(“LEGO1”).

-The following example shows how to draw a histogram with error bars.
+The following example shows how to use the GUI Editor to modify the histogram drawing

 A canvas with the histogram is displayed.

 Style tab, you can select and change some of the drawing option and drawing style.

 One can perform projection from multi-dimensional histograms (

 TH3) to lower dimensional histograms and to profile histograms (

 TProfile).
 See the